priyatam/emacs.d/README.md

-# Cider House
+# Cider Light

-A gentle introduction to Emacs [Cider](https://github.com/clojure-emacs/cider), for Lighttable Users.
+A lightweight Emacs Cider configuration, with a gentle introduction to Emacs [Cider](https://github.com/clojure-emacs/cider).

 ## Installation